BenaroyaResearch/Data_Carpentry_Workshop_2022/WORKSHOP_CODE/Full_Data_Carpentry_Workshop_2022.md

 and I started last October.
-I started coding in R as a undergrad and now have about 8 years of experience and about three years ago I became a certified Data Carpentry instructor, which means I have taken several of their courses, taught several prior courses, and have taken a course in the pedagogical style of the Carpentries.
+I started coding in R as a undergrad and now have about 8 years of experience and about three years ago I became a certified Data Carpentry instructor, which means I have taken several of their courses, taught several prior courses, contributed to the curriculum, and have taken a course in the pedagogical style of the Carpentries.
 I really enjoy teaching and working with data and I’m excited to be teaching this course along with several fellow intructors Hannah DeBerg and Matt Dufort who are going to step in toward the end of the course.

 This course is designed to start out with the assumption that you have no prior experience coding at all in any language and the curriculum is